-- UHR Monitors Grievance Process.
-After the filing of the initial grievance with the UHR Manager of Employee Relations/Labor Relations (ER/LR Manager) (Step 1), the ER/LR Manager must receive copies (via email) of all appeals (Steps 2 and 3) filed by the Grievant and all decisions rendered by decision-makers. - Diligence and Timeliness of Process.
+- of pay to prepare their grievance and/or appeal materials.
+The Grievant's supervisor shall make suitable arrangements. - UHR Monitors Grievance Process.
+After the filing of the initial grievance with the Assistant Director of Employee/Labor Relations (ER/LR Assistant Director) (Step 1), the ER/LR Assistant Director must receive copies (via email) of all appeals (Steps 2 and 3) filed by the Grievant and all decisions rendered by decision-makers. - Diligence and Timeliness of Process.
 Everyone involved in the grievance and appeal process is expected to act diligently so that such disputes can be efficiently resolved and addressed in a timely manner.
 Timelines for the holding of meetings/the hearing and the submission of responses can be adjusted only by mutual agreement of the Grievant and the person responsible for considering the grievance (e.g., when the person responsible for considering the grievance is absent from the office, or when the Grievant is unable to meet within the established period of time). - Deadlines Strictly Enforced.
 If the Grievant misses a deadline that is noted in these procedures, then the grievance or appeal will be treated as withdrawn and the prior decision will stand.
 While a filing deadline exception may be granted, those exceptions are primarily reserved for situations where informal efforts to resolve the dispute are taking place.
 For that reason, a merit employee who seeks to extend the filing date of the grievance must be engaged in one of the informal resolution processes (see Informal Resolution).
 Moreover, through that informal resolution process, the employee must be attempting to work through the dispute with the supervisor or chain-of-command.
 The merit employee shall submit a written request for an extension of the deadline (prior to the passing of the original deadline) to the VP-UHR (or designee) who has the authority to grant or deny the request. - Documentation Sharing.
 Throughout the appeal process, the decision-maker may ask for any written materials to be submitted in advance of meetings or hearing. - No Loss of Pay.
-Meetings, presentations, reviews, investigations, and hearings held under these grievance and appeal procedures may be conducted during working hours, and employees (Grievants, Co-Workers, witnesses, etc.) who participate in such meetings will not suffer loss of pay as a result thereof. - Grievant Co-Workers. - After the completion of the Informal Resolution Process (if required), the Grievant may elect to have one to two (1-2) peers present during grievance and appeal meetings.
+Meetings, presentations, reviews, investigations, and hearings held under these grievance and appeal procedures may be conducted during working hours, and employees (Grievants, Co-Workers, witnesses, etc.) who participate in such meetings will not suffer loss of pay as a result thereof.

+Grievant Co-Workers.

+After the completion of the Informal Resolution Process (if required), the Grievant may elect to have one to two (1-2) peers present during grievance and appeal meetings.
 The peers (referred to in the grievance/appeal process as Co-Workers) may attend grievance/appeal meetings, provided the Co-Worker(s) attendance does not constitute a conflict of interest or unreasonably interfere with the operations of the employing agency.
 A conflict of interest may include situations where the Co-Worker is a witness to the underlying grievance.